adaltas/node-csv-docs/src/md/stringify/options/cast.md

 The following types are supported:

+* `bigint`
+  Custom function to transform `BigInt` values.
 * `boolean`
-  Custom function to transform boolean values.
+  Custom function to transform `boolean` values.
 * `date`
-  Custom function to transform date values.
+  Custom function to transform `Date` values.
 * `number`
-  Custom function to transform number values.
+  Custom function to transform `Number` values.
 * `object`
-  Custom function to transform object literals.
+  Custom function to transform `Object` literals.
 * `string`
-  Custom function to transform string values.
+  Custom function to transform `String` values.

 The functions will be executed with 2 arguments: